jinlovespho/DiffBIR/README.md

 ## 🚀 Text-Aware Image Restoration (TAIR) Demo

 Run the following script to perform a demo on four low-quality images and generate high-quality, text-aware restored images.
+The configuration file for the bottom demo can be found [here](configs/val/val_terediff.yaml).
+The restored results will be saved in **val_demo_result/** by default.
 ```
 bash run_script/val_script/run_val_terediff.sh
 ```